 Helen is currently supporting Maths departments within schools that are in challenging circumstances; in this school-to-school support role, she has shared her maths expertise, coached staff and modelled best practice to improve teaching and learning as well as giving strategic guidance on leadership to the Heads of Departments.
 Helen is also involved with working with teachers from a Secondary school in Singapore, in order to share and develop international practices in Mathematics.

 Until recently Janet was a primary school teacher with experience of a variety of schools from large primaries with nurseries to smaller faith schools, both in London and Northamptonshire.
 Some of these were schools which had been identified as requiring improvement by Ofsted and she was part of the Leadership Teams which successfully improved their performance and outcomes.
-Janet has been teaching for 25 years and retired from headship in April 2014 to undertake the role of Deputy Director at the Grand Union Teaching Partnership where her prime responsibility is leading the Primary PGCE course until 2019.
+Janet has been teaching for 25 years and retired from headship in April 2014 to undertake the role of Deputy Director at the Grand Union Teaching Partnership where her prime responsibility was leading the Primary PGCE course until 2019.
 Since 2019 Janet has been the Lead on Primary Assessment Only courses.

 Janet’s most recent school experience was as head teacher of a large primary school in Northamptonshire which she helped move from being a school causing serious concerns to a school judged by Ofsted as being Good with many outstanding features.
 She was also closely involved in working with other local schools sharing areas of good practice.

 Janet is experienced in many areas of teaching and leadership including raising standards of teaching, use of data, behaviour management, school development planning and finance.
 She is able to offer support in a variety of ways including coaching sessions with middle leaders, team teaching, leading staff meetings and working with Senior Leadership Teams on key policies and action plans.